ishordev1/Programming-practices/Docker/All-About-Docker.md

 - docker pull againYourImageFullName                  <--- this pull docker image
 - make folder and that folder make one .env file and put all your crediential
-# Now run the the image using this command
+# Now inside folder where .env file present run the the image using this command
 ```
 docker run -d --name kaivalkids-backend --env-file .env -p 8080:8080 ishor1/myapp:latest
 ```